 Misclassification of Workers

 Misclassification of workers is a big concern for many small churches and nonprofits.
 If your organization is ever found in violation, the payroll tax liabilities including penalties and interest can be financially devastating.
+NOTE: please read the "factors" below to be aware of new DOL regulations in determining who is an employee vs contractor, and how this could impact your organization!

 How Misclassification of Workers Happen